Toowoomba Wellcamp Airport: History

 On 23 November 2015, the first jumbo aircraft arrived from Sydney.
 The Cathay Pacific 747 freighter aircraft made a brief stop en route from Sydney Airport to Hong Kong to collect produce bound for China.
 The trial service uplifted 58 tonnes of fresh produce during the stop.

 In March 2016, services to Cairns and Melbourne with Airnorth commenced, followed by Townsville in November.

 In October 2016, Cathay Pacific announced the opening of weekly cargo services starting on 22 November 2016, from Wellcamp to Hong Kong using a 747 freighter aircraft.
-The service originates in Sydney and stops in Melbourne and Wellcamp before proceeding to Hong Kong.
+This service operated from Hong Kong to Sydney, and returning via stops in Melbourne and Wellcamp.
 Cathay Pacific also announced that the first cargo export booking from Toowoomba was for a live crocodile.

 On 22 October 2016, the first international passenger flight stopped at Wellcamp airport.
 This also marked the first Airbus A330 flight at the airport.
 The service was a charter originating in Sydney before stopping at Wellcamp to collect 250 people traveling to Shanghai, China for a trade conference.

 On 11 November 2016, the airport was designated as an international airport and as a regional international gateway.

 In July 2018, Airnorth announced the cancellation of the Wellcamp-Cairns route from October 2018.

 In 2019, a one off flight to the airport was carried out by TNT, as well as DHL later that year.
-The airport also has a weekly Cathay Pacific Cargo flight with a Boeing 747 arriving via Sydney.

-In February 2022, Bonza announced that the airport would become one of its 17 destinations with the airline planning to fly to Melbourne, Townsville and Proserpine from Toowoomba Wellcamp.
+In September 2022, Virgin Orbit signed an agreement with Wagners to base a Boeing 747-400 launch aircraft at the airport with a demonstrator small satellite launch initially planned for 2024.
+However, in April 2023, Virgin Orbit filed for bankruptcy, with no launches ever taking place.

+In May 2025, Cathay Pacific announced that the last scheduled cargo flight would be on 10 June 2025.
+From there, the service would be moved to Brisbane Airport, first flying on 17 June 2025.